peterlee137/vernam-encryption/README.md

 # vernam-encryption

-i learned about vernam encryption and decided to make a vernam encryptor and decryptor
+i learned about vernam cipher and decided to make a vernam encryptor and decryptor